-Christine O’Donohue is an experienced litigation partner with a special expertise in employment law, executive compensation, privacy and labour related injunctions to restrain unlawful picketing.
-She has also gained considerable knowledge and expertise in a range of industries, including real estate and financial services.
+Christine O’Donohue has a litigation practice with special expertise in employment law, executive compensation, privacy, and labour-related injunctions to restrain unlawful picketing.
+She is a partner with considerable knowledge and experience in a range of industries, including real estate and financial services.

-Ms. O’Donohue provides practical and proactive advice to our clients’ human resource professionals to limit exposure to costly civil actions and human rights complaints.
-She is committed to helping clients resolve disputes in a sound, fair and business-minded manner and recommends mediation and arbitration where appropriate.
+Christine provides practical and proactive advice to her clients’ human resource professionals to limit exposure to costly civil actions and human rights complaints.
+She is committed to helping clients resolve disputes in a sound, fair, and business-minded manner and recommends mediation and arbitration where appropriate.

-Ms. O’Donohue was appointed Miller Thomson’s Ontario Privacy Officer in 2003
+Christine was appointed Miller Thomson’s Ontario Privacy Officer in 2003.